 Is chafing a problem?
-Remember that running underwear is designed for two things: to support "the gentlemen" and to reduce chafing.
+Remember that running underwear are designed for two things: to support "the gentlemen" and to reduce chafing.
 If chafing isn't a problem (for short-distance runs), you may not need them.
-The added support and padding may be nice, but not necessary if there is no chafing.
+The added support and padding may be helpful, but not necessary if there is no chafing.

 What makes running underwear different from your typical underwear?

-Material – Regular underwear is usually made out of cotton, nylon, or a blend of natural and synthetic fabrics.
-Problem is, natural fabrics tend to get soggy when wet.
+Material – Regular underwear are often constructed out of cotton, nylon, or a blend of natural and synthetic fabrics.
+The problem is, natural fabrics tend to get soggy when wet.
 Running underwear is almost always made of synthetic material that is lightweight, moisture-wicking, and quick-drying.
-This keeps everything nice and cool downstairs no matter how much you sweat.
+This keeps everything nice and cool downstairs, no matter how much you sweat.